 6. Research, research, research.

 There are lots of choices out there for air travel these days.
 In order to find the best prices, you really need to do your research.
-Spend some time looking and comparing different options.
+Spend some time comparing different options.
 Play around with your dates and airports.
 Try different booking sites, such as Travelocity, Expedia, and CheapOAir.
 Consult a travel agent.
 Look at booking your trip directly with the various airlines on their respective websites.
 By spending some time researching your trip, you will be able to save some money.

 7. Consider booking your trip as a package.